ashokgit/port-watcher/README.md

   - Persists the most recent port snapshot to `/dev/shm/portwatcher.snapshot` (configurable) for continuity.
 - No Docker API access is required; everything runs in-container, watching only the container itself.

+You can run the watcher directly (default `CMD`) or under Supervisor (PID 1 process supervising the watcher and restarting it on failure).

 ## Configuration

 - Override scan interval: